thatnastyboi/cryptocurrency-wallet/README.md

 ### Future improvements:

-- Nothing new will be added, open to ideas :)
+- Nothing new will be added, open to new ideas :)